What is the risk of investing in Mutual Funds?

 Majority of Mutual Fund schemes are open end schemes, which allow an investor to redeem the entire invested amount without any time restrictions.
 Only under few instances schemes impose a restriction on redemption, under extraordinary circumstances, as decided by the Board of Trustees.
 Read more

 The National Pension Scheme, or NPS, is a retirement benefit scheme introduced by the Indian government in 2004.
-A mutual fund, on the other hand, is an investment tool that consists of a portfolio of stocks, bonds, or other securities and is overseen by a professional fund manager.
 Read more

 An investor has no restriction on redeeming money from an open ended scheme.
 While there may be an exit load in certain cases, which impacts final amount realised, all open end schemes offer liquidity as a great benefit.
 Read more